 12. Servietten Knödel (German bread dumplings).

 Please note: If the bread gets mouldy, it’s not edible anymore.
 This happens if the bread is stored in a plastic bag for a longer period or in very humid conditions.
-If you have a compost bin, toss it in there (break it up into small chunks!) rather in the rubbish bin.
+If you have a compost bin, toss it in there (break it up into small chunks!) rather than in the rubbish bin.